OperationCode/resources_api/README.md

 9. Change directory into the project `cd resources`
 10. Create a virtual environment called venv `python -m virtualenv venv`
 11. Activate virtual environment `source venv/bin/activate`
-12. Install the required dependencies `pip install -r requirements.txt`
+12. Install the required dependencies `pip install pipenv`
 13. Set the FLASK_APP environment variable `export FLASK_APP=run.py` or `ENV:FLASK_APP = "run.py"`
 14. Optionally, enable debugging by setting the environment to development with `export FLASK_ENV=development`
-15. Create the tables in your database with `flask db_migrate create_tables`
+15. Create the tables in your database with `flask db-migrate create-tables`
 16. Tell flask that your database is up to date with `flask db stamp head`
-17. Populate your database with the resources `flask db_migrate init`
+17. Populate your database with the resources `flask db-migrate init`
 18. Start your development server with `flask run` and you're ready to go!